qwiklabs-04/horizon-sdv/docs/workloads/android/builds/cts_builder.md

 -   `JENKINS_SERVICE_ACCOUNT`
     - Service account to use for pipelines.
 Required to ensure correct roles and permissions for GCP resources.

--   `REPO_SYNC_JOBS`
-    - Defines the number of parallel sync jobs when running `repo sync`.
-By default this is used by Gerrit build pipeline but also forms the default for `GERRIT_REPO_SYNC_JOBS` parameter in build jobs.

 ## KNOWN ISSUES <a name="known-issues"></a>